KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

 5. Next, we'll want an "About" section, a "Menu" section, and a "Contact" section using more `div` tags.
 We'll need to add `id` attributes to these `divs` for navigation later in the worksheet.

-    1. Inside the `div.container` element but below closing `</div>` tag for the first `div.row` element, typeype `div.row#about` and press the `tab` key.
+    1. Inside the `div.container` element but below closing `</div>` tag for the first `div.row` element, type `div.row#about` and press the `tab` key.
 This will be the area for our "About" section.
 The element you created should look like this:
     ![](/assets/div.png)

     {% hint style='tip' %}If you place your cursor on any HTML element, Atom will underline the matching opening or closing tag for you. {% endhint %}